Mattlister/designandconquer/README.md

 * Images and map markers showcase the locations so the user know where their adventures take place.

+Developers Objects

+* Well stuctured and content friendly with well thought out programming.
+* The layout is formatted in a way that the user can navigate around the site without frustration.
+* A professionally layed out single page application with includes JavaScript, JSON and complex HTML and CSS
+* A site that the developer would use themselves and will be using the format again for other clients.
+It will be a forefront of his portfolio.

+User Stories

+As a user aged between 16 and upwards, I want:

+1. The objectives to be met when using the site so it can be used with no confusion and easy to navigate.
+2. As it's a single page application, I wanted the modals to hold more information and allow me to move around more information without leaving the page.
+I was able to showcase more content using this technique.
+3. The vidoes I used for the website again could display so much in a single piece of visual content more than a description could.
+It engaged me and in turn the audience and would help me visualise and imagine the destination.
+4. Visual images before flipped takes you ti

 ### [Home Page](https://github.com/Mattlister/designandconquer)